top of page

 The Mr Pink Formula

-When I was making music as Mr Pink, I treated it like a band—using the same core instruments on every track to create a consistent artist sound.
+When I was producing as Mr Pink, I treated the project like a band – using the same core elements on every record to create a consistent artist sound.

 The Breakthrough

-My first major remix opportunity came from Rollo (“Love, Love, Love”) on Champion Records.
-Around that time, I had been releasing tracks on Mindfood and sending out demos.
-Out of everyone I contacted, Jonny Walker was the one who got back to me—giving me my first real shot in the industry.
+My first big remix came from Rollo (“Love, Love, Love”) on Champion Records.
+I’d been releasing on smaller labels and sending out demos when Jonny Walker gave me my first real shot in the UK scene.

-Sampling was a big part of my approach, especially disco records.
-I was inspired by how American producers were flipping disco into house music, but I wanted to bring that faster, club-focused sound to the European market.
-By speeding up disco samples and working them into my productions, I created something that connected with both DJs and clubbers.
+Sampling was central to how I worked – especially disco.
+I loved how American producers flipped disco into house, but I wanted to push that sound faster, tighter, and more European club-focused.
+By speeding up disco samples and reworking them into my arrangements, I found a balance that connected with DJs and dancers alike.

 The Process: How I Worked

-2️⃣ ReCycle transferred it to the computer, where I sliced it up.
+2️⃣ ReCycle transferred it to the computer for slicing.

-3️⃣ The program sent the chopped sample back to the Akai, already mapped and key-grouped.
+3️⃣ The program sent the chopped sample back to the Akai, pre-mapped.

 The Impact: Why Finding Your Sound Matters

-When the Rollo remix hit #1 on the Buzz Chart and later #1 on the Club Chart, everything changed.
-Suddenly, more remix requests came in.
+When the Rollo remix hit #1 on the Buzz Chart and later the Club Chart, it opened doors.
+But it wasn’t luck – it was the result of staying consistent.

-Choose your instruments, samples, and techniques, then stick with them.
-When people connect with your music, they’ll want more of it.
-Artists like MK are a perfect example—his signature sound is instantly recognisable.
+Pick your instruments, samples, and methods, then refine them.
+When listeners connect with your sound, they’ll want more of it.
+Think of producers like MK – instantly recognisable because they stuck with what worked and made it theirs.

 Final Thoughts: Defining Your Sound in Music Production